NeoKokuxz/Java-Web-Development-SpringBoot/Basics/Lesson2-Web-Dev.md

 ## WAR
 A variation on the JAR for web applications, which optionally includes web resources like HTML files and configuration files like web.xml for servlet registration/mapping.

+# Inversion of Control (IoC)
+IoC: Inversion of Control, which is the practice of designing libraries as application runners.
+This allows developers to focus on application-specific logic and rely on IoC containers to connect application components with one another, eliminating a lot of boilerplate and encouraging a clean separation of development concerns.

+## Spring Application
+- Spring MVC, a generic web controller library for Spring that supports a wide variety of utilities to simplify the handling of HTTP requests
+- Thymeleaf, a third party template engine that can integrate with Spring MVC to simplify the generation of web pages as responses to HTTP requests
+- Spring Security, a generic authentication library for Spring that can integrate with many different credential sources and authentication protocols to automatically manage request authentication and security contexts
+- MyBatis, a third-party database access library that provides simple SQL/Java mapping tools that can be defined in Spring components
+The End of Boilerplate: Spring Boot